OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 # FFmpeg Conversion Scripts
-A collection of handmade batch scripts that will automatically encode music and videos, using FFmpeg (along with (depending on the circumstances) MakeMKV, MKVToolNix, and tsMuxeR).
+A collection of handmade & generated powershell/batch scripts that will automatically encode music and videos, using the awesome FFmpeg.

 # Plex support seems broken right now, not sure why.
-It seems to be working good in Kodi though. :/
+It seems to be working great in Kodi and Emby though. :/

-## **TO DO:**

-- ~~Make this repo.~~
-- ~~Find out a way to make templates for the scripts, for easier creation.~~
-- Make more scripts.
-- Clean up scripting code, and optimze it more.
-- Make scripts cross-platform (Windows, macOS, Linux).
-- Make a script that allows user to call FFmpeg from any directory (need to modify PATH).

-## **ADDING FFMPEG TO PATH (ALLOWING YOU TO ACCESS FFMPEG FROM ANYWHERE)**
+## **ADDING FFMPEG TO PATH (ALLOWING YOU TO ACCESS FFMPEG FROM ANYWHERE ON WINDOWS)**

 1. Open CMD as administrator (you can find it in the search bar).
 2. Paste this code into CMD (this assumes the FFmpeg directory is on the root of your C drive):